linkerd/website/linkerd.io/content/2.11/features/protocol-detection.md

 ## Marking ports as skip ports

 Sometimes it is necessary to bypass the proxy altogether.
-In this case, you can use the `config.linkerd.io/skip-outbound-ports` annotation bypass the proxy entirely when sending to those ports.
+In this case, you can use the `config.linkerd.io/skip-outbound-ports` annotation to bypass the proxy entirely when sending to those ports.
 (Note that there is a related annotation, `skip-inbound-ports`, to bypass the proxy for incoming connections.
 This is typically only needed for debugging purposes.)